 Ashton Sanders (Bigger), who first grabbed our attention in Barry Jenkins’ Moonlight and the beautiful Kiki Layne (Mary) who made a splash in Barry’s follow-up If Beale Street Could Talk glow with their complex, multi-layered portrayals illustrating how harmful love can be at its euphoric highs and heart wrenching lows.

 Personally, I needed a little time to think about all the themes illustrated within this piece and digest how I felt about it all.
 At the end of the day, I am still left with a million questions.
 What do you do when your love for another human being makes you forego your own happiness and safety?
 What constitutes as doing the right thing?
 When under pressure are you really making the right decision or reacting out of fear?

 The cinematic method in which Johnson decides to weave in and out of the Bigger Chapters with a simple juxtaposition of Bigger standing completely still while the world swirls and rapidly flows around him like water in a stream are poetically impressive.
 Native Son will leave you asking questions.
 Native Son will unnerve you, make you uncomfortable and some images will stick with you for a lifetime.
-It struck a nerve when Richard Wright published it in 1940 and will strike an even larger chord when HBO releases it later this year with themes ranging from family, police shootings, unrequited love, obsession and prejudice.
+It struck a nerve when Richard Wright published it in 1940 and will strike an even larger chord when HBO releases it on April 6th with themes ranging from family, police shootings, unrequited love, obsession and prejudice.